-Overnight campers are housed at Tilton School, a local private boarding school located about seven minutes from Highland.
-We eat breakfast and dinner in the school's dining hall, and travel by bus to and from the mountain each day.
-Some evening dorm activities include movie nights in the lecture hall and games in the gym and fields.
+Overnight campers stay in student dorms at the Tilton School, a private boarding school about seven minutes from Highland.
+Campers eat breakfast and dinner in the school's dining hall and are transported daily by bus to and from the mountain.
+Evening activities include movie nights in the lecture hall, games in the gym and fields, or simply relaxing and socializing with new friends.